 Next, synchronize the new warehouse entries with inventory.

-5. Choose the Lightbulb that opens the Tell Me feature icon, enter Item Journals, and then choose the related link.
+Choose the icon, enter Item Journals, and then choose the related link.
 The Item Journal page opens.

 Kit A is typically supplied by assembly to stock and therefore has a reordering policy to make it part of general supply planning.